An eyeglass prescription or RX issued by an eyeglass prescriber after an eye examination is necessary when buying prescription glasses.

 *Click here to know how to measure your PD.

-No, contact prescriptions usually get a weaker strength for the lens (because they are closer to your eyes), which cannot be used for eyeglasses purchasing.
+No, contact lens prescriptions usually get a weaker strength for the lens (because they are closer to your eyes), which cannot be used for eyeglasses purchasing.

 Reading an eyeglass prescription can be tricky work to do.
 To get you a pleasant and easy online shopping at Zinff, we provide a prescription help service.
 You can upload your prescription photo and select your PD number when ordering the glasses.
 We will read your prescription once we receive your order information.